bKoda/SQL_Projects/README.md

 # Bradley's Portfolio

 # Case studies taken from https://8weeksqlchallenge.com/
 The purpose of these exercises are to solve real world issues using data.
-Data queried using PostgreSQL and visuals made in Google Data Studio.
+Data queried using PostgreSQL.
 ## Week 1

 Week 1 is based on a new ramen shop looking to analyze current customers along with the performance of a rewards program.